gombru/gombru.github.io/_posts/2018-10-10-miro_styletransfer_deepdream.markdown

 ---
 layout: post
 comments: true
-title:  "A CNN can learn Miró' surrealism: Miró Neural Style Transfer & DeepDream"
+title:  "A CNN can learn Miró' surrealism: Joan Miró Neural Style Transfer & DeepDream"
 excerpt: "Magenta Neural Style Transfer is trained to transfer the style of different paintings by Joan Miró.
 DeepDream is applied on models trained with #joanmiró data to visualize which visual features a CNN learns from those posts."
 date:   2019-01-14 20:00:00
 img: "/assets/MiroStyleTransferDeepDream/miro_intro.png"